Bengals beat Ravens to avoid coin flip, set up home rematch | Times Leader

 On Sunday, the Bengals beat a Ravens team that rested some key players ahead of the postseason and avoided a coin flip to determine the site of their playoff game against Baltimore.

 NFL owners approved the coin-flip scenario because the cancellation deprived the Ravens of an opportunity to win the division.
 Baltimore needed to win and have Denver beat the Los Angeles Chargers later Sunday to prompt the coin toss.
-The Bengals were unhappy about it and mocked the rule change with a coin-flip celebration after Mixon’s TD.
+The Bengals were unhappy about it and with a coin-flip celebration after Mixon’s TD.

 Cincinnati’s chances at the No. 2 seed in the AFC ended when Buffalo beat New England.
 Burrow finished 25 of 42 for 215 yards and a touchdown, although he struggled after halftime.